The Fix

 The autonomous business unit, owning a real slice of value creation end to end, is the minimum viable structure for machine-readable reality.
 This chapter defines what authentic ownership means and distinguishes it from the simulated autonomy of squads and feature teams.

-On a Wednesday morning, Marta notices that the refund process has a failure rate that has crept from 0.3% to 1.1% over the past month.
-She does not file a ticket with another team.
-She does not schedule a meeting with a product manager.
-Before approaching anyone, she checks the payment provider's changelog herself.
-She finds that a response format change was shipped three weeks ago, and she suspects the refund service's error handling has not been updated to match.
-She walks to the engineer who maintains the refund service and says: “Refund failures are climbing.
+On a Wednesday morning, the domain expert notices the refund process has a failure rate that has crept from 0.3% to 1.1% over the past month.
+She does not file a ticket or schedule a meeting with a product manager; she checks the payment provider's changelog herself, finds a response format change shipped three weeks ago, and suspects the refund service's error handling was never updated to match.
+She walks to the engineer who maintains it: “Refund failures are climbing.
 The provider changed their response format on the fourteenth.
 I think our error handling is still expecting the old structure.”

-The engineer checks the change history.
-Marta's hypothesis is correct: the refund service's error handling was not updated after the provider's API change.
-The fix is twenty lines of code.
-He deploys it after lunch.
-Marta verifies the fix against the business rules she knows: refund amounts must match the original premium within tolerance, the customer notification must trigger within the correct window, and the reconciliation feed must include the corrected transactions.
+The change history confirms her hypothesis.
+The fix is twenty lines of code, deployed after lunch.
+The domain expert verifies it against the business rules she knows: refund amounts must match the original premium within tolerance, the customer notification must trigger within the correct window, the reconciliation feed must include the corrected transactions.
 By Thursday, the failure rate is back to 0.3%.

-The total elapsed time from detection to resolution is less than a day.
-No one outside the unit is involved.
-No approval is required.
-No impact assessment is written.
-The fix is logged in the unit's change history with the cause, the resolution, and the time to detect.
-The AI reader will note the improvement in next week's synthesis.
+The total elapsed time is less than a day, with no one outside the unit involved, no approval required, no impact assessment written.
+The fix is logged in the unit's change history with the cause, the resolution, and the time to detect, and the AI reader will note the improvement in next week's synthesis.

 In the autonomous unit, the problem and the solution live in the same place.
-The structure described in this chapter is a precondition, not an incremental improvement.
-Autonomous business units are the minimum viable structure for machine-readable reality, the units of truth from which the organisation's self-description is constructed, because their autonomy depends on the same thing AI requires: business processes defined precisely enough for both humans and machines to read, understand, and hold to account.
+The autonomous business unit is a precondition, not an incremental improvement: the minimum viable structure for machine-readable reality, the units of truth from which the organisation's self-description is constructed.
+Their autonomy depends on the same thing AI requires: business processes defined precisely enough for both humans and machines to read, understand, and hold to account.

 ...